iction by m. g. higgins

-M. G. Higgins is the author of over 80 titles in Saddleback Educational Publishing’s Teen Emergent Reader Libraries, which offer stories of interest to teens starting at a Pre-K reading level.
+M. G. Higgins is the author of over 80 titles in Saddleback Educational Publishing’s Teen Emergent Reader Libraries, which offer stories of interest to tweens and teens starting at a Pre-K reading level.

 Barrel racing is Jade's ticket out of her small town, where she's never fit in.
 She's a contender to win this year's rodeo, until her heart and family get in the way.

-Diego, the school's weed dealer, is saving his money for art school.
-He's seen the destructive power of meth and has refused to sell it . . . so far.
-But he's already living life on the edge, and the slightest push might send him over.
+Diego is an artist and his school's weed dealer, saving his money for art school.
+He's seen the destructive power of meth and has so far refused to sell it, but problems with friends and family may change his mind.

 “This is the book bisexual teens have been waiting for.”
 Bisexual Books